lunarphp/lunar/docs/src/local-development.md

 ## Before your start

 You will need a Laravel application to run Lunar in.
-You can either use a fresh install of [Laravel](https://laravel.com/docs/9.x/installation) or the [GetCandy demo store](https://github.com/lunarphp/demo-store).
+You can either use a fresh install of [Laravel](https://laravel.com/docs/9.x/installation) or the [Lunar demo store](https://github.com/lunarphp/demo-store).

 ## Set-Up